About Jessica

 • Bachelor of Science in Biology from the University of California, Santa Cruz.

-• Specializing in creating globally inspired recipes influenced by extensive culinary travel experiences across Asia, Europe, Oceania, and the Americas.
+• Creates globally inspired recipes shaped by culinary travel experiences across Asia, Europe, Oceania, and the Americas.

-• Professional food photographer and recipe tester, ensuring culinary accuracy and clarity for cooks of all skill levels.
+• Professional food photographer and hands-on recipe tester, focused on clear instructions and reliable results for cooks of all skill levels.

 • Jessica regularly engages in professional culinary training, international cooking classes, and workshops, continually expanding her cooking skills and knowledge.